MohitDataScientist/Data_Science_Salary_EDA/README.md

 # Data_Science_Salary_EDA
+# Objective
+The objective of this project is to provide valuable insights into the salaries of data science professionals from 2020 to 2023.
+The dataset is a comprehensive collection of salary information from various industries, experience levels, and geographic locations.

 # Summary
 Welcome to the "Data Science Salaries 2023" dataset repository on GitHub!
 This dataset provides valuable insights into the salaries of data science professionals from 2020 to 2023.
 It is a comprehensive collection of salary information from various industries, experience levels, and geographic locations.